Szabolcs2008/MinecraftServerStarter/README.md

 You have to run the bot on the same computer, as the server!

-1. download the GitHub source code
+1. download the GitHub source code to the server folder
 2. Unzip the folder
 3. Configure the bot in the config.yml file
      - Paste your discord bot's token after: TOKEN: